Santagata/Select_Test/README.md

 perl CDS_AA_Hash_for_PAL2NAL.pl CDS_list.txt ALN_list.txt

 the perl script is set up to output the CDS alignment file for PAML = Phyllip format with no gaps nor inframe stop codons in the alignment.
-You should run this to produce files for PAML and also modifiy the command line for pal2nal below to output also fasta files for HYPHY.
+You should run this to produce files for PAML and also modifiy the command line for pal2nal below to output fasta files for HYPHY.

 print "perl pal2nal.pl $a_files[$i] $c_files[$i] -output paml -nogap -codontable 1 > $c_files[$i]_align.phy\n";